Chemical Termite Barrier or management systems as they are called today: Installation, effectiveness , Cost and how safe are they?

 What Chemicals Do Termite installers Use

 There are two types of chemicals used in termite barriers.
 Repellant and non detectable transferable chemicals.
 The repellant such as Bifenthrin was used extensively as an alternative to the old chemicals until science formulated non detectable transferable chemicals.
-The non detectable transferable chemicals are the most widely used today as they eliminate all termite types and their colonies.
+The non detectable transferable chemicals are the most widely used today as they eliminate all white ant types and their colonies.
 The first non repellant chemical was Premise.
 It has the active Imidacloprid is one of the first non detectable transferable chemicals and is still used today.
 The most common one today is Termidor .
 Termidor are so confident in their product they offer a product warranty.
 Termidor hasn't had a product failure in over 15 years.

-A chemical termite barrier that transfers and destroys rather than repels is a better solution.
+A chemical protection barrier that transfers and destroys rather than repels is a better solution.
 It gets rid of the termites and their colony that are destroying your home rather than repelling them.
 The Transferable chemical is Very effective.

 You should consider a chemical termite barrier.